DirectStandards/timplus-ri-build/README.md

 `curl -s https://api.github.com/orgs/DirectStandards/repos?per_page=200 | jq .[].git_url | xargs -n 1 git clone -b develop`

 ## Build Components
 All project using maven pom.xml files for the build lifecyle.
 After cloning all repositories, switch to the `timplus-ri-build` directory and run the following command to build all components.
-NOTE: All projects use the maven wrapper removing the need to install a specific version of manen.
+NOTE: All projects use the maven wrapper removing the need to install a specific version of maven.

 Linux:
 `./mvnw clean install`